sohanrai09/blog/content/posts/mdt_iosxr.md

 },
 ^CDone
 ```
 This can also help in verifying if the sensor-path you're trying is valid or not.
-Using an invalid path will show up as `Not Resolved` while checking the subscription state.
+Using an invalid path will show up as `Not Resolved` while checking the sensor-path state.

 <pre>
 RP/0/RP0/CPU0:PE1#show telemetry model-driven subscription INVALID_SUB